-New mobile phone signal analysis, conducted in spring 2017, has found that one network is way out ahead when it comes to offering the best 4G service.
-Read on to find out which one it is.
+New mobile phone signal analysis has found one network is way out ahead when it comes to offering the best 4G service.

-In our latest research, published in spring 2017, we've focused on 4G performance.
-We looked at network performance over a three month period, from December 2016 to February 2017, and found that EE continues to offer average 4G download speeds that are far in excess of those available from rival networks.
-And while all four networks have improved the availability of their 4G networks, EE customers still have the best chance of getting a 4G signal and are able to access 4G 72% of the time.
+In the latest research, published in spring 2019, we've focused on 4G performance.
+Opensignal looked at network performance over a three-month period, from December 2018 to February 2019, and found that EE continues to offer average 4G download speeds that are far higher than those available from rival networks.
+And while all four networks have improved the availability of their 4G networks, EE customers still have the best chance of getting a 4G signal and are able to access 4G 87% of the time.

 However, speed and network availability shouldn't be your only consideration when choosing a provider – customer service and value for money can be just as important.

-See how EE customers rated the network in our latest mobile phone satisfaction survey.
+See how EE customers rated the network in our latest mobile phone provider review.

-New OpenSignal data revealed that from December 2016 to February 2017 EE customers received by far the fastest average 4G speed – 31.8Mbps.
-That's 3.8Mbps faster than the average we recorded only six months earlier.
-And this speed is much faster than many people will get from their home broadband connection.
+New Opensignal data revealed that from December 2018 to February 2019, EE customers received by far the fastest average 4G speed – 32.5Mbps.
+With a speed of 32.5Mbps, EE's average download speed is still faster than what some people will get from their home broadband connection.

 But speed is only part of the story – after all, a superfast service is of little use if you can never get a signal.

-The good news is that and finding a 4G signal in the UK is a lot easier than it was six months ago.
+The good news is that finding a 4G signal in the UK is easier than it was six months ago.

-Our analysis of 4G availability – which tracks the percentage of time a smartphone user can connect to a particular network (rather than simply measuring geographic coverage) – revealed that all four networks continue to considerably improve how often their customers can access a 4G signal.
+Analysis of 4G availability – which tracks the percentage of time a smartphone user can connect to a particular network (rather than simply measuring geographic coverage) – revealed that all four networks continue to considerably improve how often their customers can access a 4G signal.

-O2 and Vodafone customers may not enjoy quite the same level of access to a 4G signal (available on average 69% and 67.7% of the time) but the data shows that availability is clearly getting better.
+O2 and Vodafone customers enjoy almost the same level of access to a 4G signal (available on average 84% and 83.4% of the time) but they have both lost territory on EE.

 3G and 4G speeds